CrashPanda/1st-text-game/README.md

-Created as part of a software training programme, provided by Code First Girls in partnership with Service Now, and hosted by Falmouth Universities Launchpad.
+Created as part of a software training programme, provided by Code First Girls in partnership with Service Now, and hosted by Falmouth University's Launchpad.

 https://codefirstgirls.org.uk/
 https://www.servicenow.co.uk/